DATA-BACKED GUIDE · UPDATED JULY 2026

 Cherry eye surgery: insurance cover and ways to save

 Cherry eye has a habit of appearing in puppies, which makes insurance timing everything.
 Get cover in place before the gland ever pops out and you are usually protected.
-Miss that window and it becomes a pre-existing condition.
-Here is how the cover works and where the savings are, alongside the real prices below.
+Miss that window and it becomes a pre-existing condition, excluded for the life of the policy.
+Below you will find how the cover actually works, where the real savings are, and the prices people have paid.

 The quick version

-• Insurance normally covers cherry eye if the policy started before any sign of it.
+- Insurance normally covers cherry eye if the policy started before any sign of it, so the timing of the policy matters more than the size of the excess.

-• If it appeared before cover began, it counts as pre-existing and is likely excluded.
+- If it appeared before cover began, it counts as pre-existing and is likely excluded, and no amount of shopping around for a better policy will change that.

-• Because it hits young dogs, insuring as a puppy is the safest bet.
+- Because it hits young dogs, insuring as a puppy is the safest bet rather than waiting until symptoms give you a reason to.

-• Even without insurance, comparing practices and acting early keeps the cost down.
+- Even without insurance, comparing practices and acting early keeps the cost down, since a simple repair is cheaper than a case that has been left to become complicated.

 Published and surveyed prices